cables-gl/cables_docs/md/4_export_embed/dev_embed/export_zip/export_zip.md

 - Single Javascript File: packages and minifies everything into one single javascript file to include
 - Multiple Files: will keep the patch configuration, your code, and core code in seperate files

-### Skip Backups

-- When deselecting this option, the export will include JSON-files for all the versions of your patch that can be re-imported into cables later.

 ### Export without subdirectories